 - Policy E.10 Requests for rezonings to higher density residential uses to meet identified housing needs will be deemed appropriate provided: - a.
 The site is so designated on the comprehensive plan map; - b.
 Adequate public services are planned to serve the site; - c.
-The site's physical characteristics support higher density development; and - d.
+The site's physical characteristics support higher density development; and d.
 Residential Development Policy 7 is met.

 Finding: The applicant's proposal includes a request for a quasi-judicial zone change from RA (Residential Agriculture) to the higher density RM-2 (Multiple Family Residential) zone.
 The RM-2 zone implements the "Multi-Family Residential" Comprehensive Plan Map designation proposed as part of the consolidated application.
-The subject property is located within the Urban Service Area.
-The water, sewer, and storm infrastructure area available within surrounding streets/areas and appear to be adequate to serve the proposed development.
-The site slopes to the west and has a low natural hazards risk.
+As described in findings above, the subject property is located outside of the Urban Service Area.
+The water, sewer, and storm infrastructure area are generally available within surrounding streets/areas and appear to be adequate to serve the proposed development.
+The applicant will be required to apply for an Urban Growth Preliminary Declaration which will identify public facilities and services that will need to be constructed when the property is developed.
+The site slopes to the east and has a low natural hazards risk.
 The property is unencumbered by sensitive areas such as wetlands or riparian areas.
-The future collector across the subject property, as well as the existing and planned street network on properties in the vicinity meet the circulation requirements of Residential Development Policy 7.
+The existing and planned street network on properties in the vicinity meet the circulation requirements of Residential Development Policy 7.

-The proposal is consistent with the applicable Goals and Policies of the Comprehensive Plan.
+Planning Commission finds that the proposal is consistent with the applicable Goals and Policies of the Comprehensive Plan.